 If you’ve served in the military, you may be eligible for disability payments from the Department of Veterans Affairs (VA).
-Disability payments is a monthly tax-free benefit paid to veterans who are disabled because of an injury or illness that happened while on active duty, or to veterans who develop a disability after leaving military service.
+Disability payments are a monthly tax-free benefit paid to veterans who are disabled because of an injury or illness while on active duty or to veterans who develop a disability after leaving military service.

-Compensation is not just for veterans who are injured or become ill while in the military.
-Veterans who have a service-connected disability – even if it developed after they left the military – may also be eligible for benefits.
+Compensation is not just for veterans injured or ill while in the military.
+Veterans with a service-connected disability may also be eligible for benefits even if they developed after they left the military.

-Service-connected disabilities can include physical injuries and wounds, mental health conditions, and diseases caused by Agent Orange, burn pits, or Camp Lejeune water contamination or other environmental hazards.
+Service-connected disabilities can include physical injuries and wounds, mental health conditions, and diseases caused by Agent Orange, burn pits, Camp Lejeune water contamination, or other environmental hazards.

 Disability Rating Decision